Baltic amber: Structure

 The structure of Baltic amber (succinite) is complex.
 It is not a polymer, because it is not composed of a repeating pattern of mers of the same type.
 Rather it has a macromolecular structure arranged in a crosslinked network, in which the pores (free spaces) are filled by components of molecular structure (e.g. by mono- and sesquiterpenes).
 Thus the chemical structure of the amber may be described as a supramolecule.
 The structure makes the amber denser, harder and more resistant to external factors.
 It also makes possible good preservation of plant and animal inclusions.

+History of use

+Baltic amber has been traded since the Neolithic period in Europe, with Baltic amber being found as trade goods from 3634–3363 BC in Spain.
+Initially Baltic amber was extracted from redeposited amber in Holocene deposits, like sandbars, with large scale industrial extraction beginning in the 19th century.

 Paleobiology

 Numerous extinct genera and species of plants and animals have been discovered and scientifically described from inclusions in Baltic amber.
 Inclusions of insects make up over 98% of the animals preserved in the amber, while all other arthropods, annelids, molluscs, nematodes, protozoans contribute less than 0.5% of the animals.
 Vertebrates are another 0.5% of the animals included and mostly are represented by mammal fur, feathers, and reptiles.